cspratik/learn-cs-pratik/content/docs/technical-guide/mca-forms-and-filings/form-msme-1-automated-filing-with-mca.md

 title: "Form MSME-1 - Automated Filing with MCA"
 weight: 402
 layout: docs
+description: "Are you looking to bulk upload data to Form MSME-1 of MCA from excel?"
 ---

 ### Are you looking to bulk upload data to Form MSME-1 of MCA from excel?